Treatment must be given within seven days of the onset of symptoms.

 Q What are monoclonal antibodies?+

 An antibody is a protein that is naturally produced by your body to help fight infection.
 A monoclonal antibody is made in a lab and works together with your body’s natural immune response.
-They make it more difficult for the virus to reproduce and cause harm and, in some cases, even eliminate the virus.
+They make it more difficult for the virus to reproduce and cause harm and help to eliminate the virus from the body.
 Prior to COVID-19, monoclonal antibodies were used to treat other viral infections, such as Ebola and rabies.

 Q What is monoclonal antibody therapy?+

 Monoclonal antibody therapy is a one-time intravenous infusion, also called an IV.
 An intravenous infusion delivers fluids, medication or nutrition directly into a person’s bloodstream using a needle or tube.
 The infusion lasts around 30 minutes, followed by a one-hour observation period, and you are monitored by FHCSD staff for the entire duration of your visit.

 Q What are Molnupiravir and Paxlovid?+

 Both Molnupiravir and Paxlovid are antiviral treatments used to treat COVID-19.
 They are administered in pills, rather than an IV infusion.
 They are highly effective at decreasing the severity of COVID-19 symptoms and the risk of hospitalization or death, but must be taken within five days of the start of symptoms.
 A health care provider may prescribe these pills to be taken at home over several days, similar to an antibiotic.

 Q What is Remdesivir?+